 Language gives evidence of its reality through three categories of human experience.
 The first may be considered as the meaning of words; the second, as those meanings enshrined in grammatical forms; and the third and, in the view of this author, the most significant, as those meanings which lies beyond grammatical forms, with those meanings mysteriously and miraculously revealed to man.
 It is with this last category that this chapter will endeavor to deal, for its thesis is that thought itself must be accompanied by a critical understanding of the relations of linguistic expression to the deepest and most persistent intuitions of man.
 An effort will further will further be made to show that language becomes imperfect and inadequate when it depends exclusively upon mere words & forms and when there is an uncritical trust in the adequacy of these words and forms as constituting the ultimate content and extent of language.
 For man is that being on earth who does not have language.
 Man is language.

-McLuhan, The Gutenberg Galaxy, pg.
-230-1.
+~McLuhan, The Gutenberg Galaxy, pp. 230-1

 84: R.N.
-Anshen, Language: An Enquiry into its Meaning & Function, Science of Culture series, vol. VIII, p.
+Anshen, Language: An Enquiry into its Meaning & Function, vol. VIII, p.
 3.

 The responses by An Und Für Sich to Graham Harman’s review of Laruelle have reminded me of an old argument I had against his ‘Non-Philosophy’.
 My argument centres around a single aspect of Non-Philosophy―namely, the notion of ‘The One’―largely because my exposure to Laruelle has been limited to Anthony Paul Smith’s “Introduction to Non-Philosophy” (notes) and Alexander Galloway’s “François Laruelle, or The Secret.”
 Nevertheless, I feel that it adequately situates Laruelle within the tradition of Continental philosophy; to make it more accessible, however, I will preface it with in-depth background information.